7 Tips for Packing a Waste-Free Lunch

 Sure, they make it really easy to just toss one in the lunch bag, but they also create a terrible amount of waste.
 Instead, buy your dips and spreads in one large container, and then scoop what you need into reusable storage containers.

-These are the containers I like to use because they have BPA-free lids and bases and are dishwasher, microwave, and freezer safe.
+If you need to use plastic, these containers are a good option because they have BPA-free lids and bases and are dishwasher, microwave, and freezer safe.

 6. Pour Drinks Into a Reusable Water Bottle